wwarthen/RomWBW/Source/Doc/Catalog.md

   CP/M 3.
 Applications have been patched according to the DRI patch list.

-- **ZPM3**: Digital Research CP/M-80 2.2 Distribution Files
+- **ZPM3**: ZPM3 Distribution Files

-  Documentation: *CPM Manual.pdf*
+  Documentation: *ZPM3.txt*

-  These files are from Simeon Cran's ZPM3 operating system distribution.
+  These files are from Simeon Cran's official distribution of ZPM3.
+  All known patches have been applied.

 `\clearpage`{=latex}